- The Definition of Abandon Call Rate for Inbound Calls

 4. Adjust Schedules and Add More Agents

-Let’s assume that you have taken all the steps mentioned above but ACR remains high.
-What if the problem isn’t with technology but with people instead?
+Let's assume that you have taken all the steps mentioned above, but ACR remains high.
+What if the problem isn't with technology but with people instead?
 Who ensures that your agents adhere to the schedule?
 Even if only one or two of them are late regularly, it increases the average speed of answer (ASA) and affects your call center hold time statistics.
-It is also important to make sure that your agents’ lunchtime doesn’t overlap.
+It is also important to make sure that your agents' lunchtime doesn't overlap.
 It is okay when one of five agents in the team goes to the lunch counter.
 But what if half of your agents decide to have a lunch break during a call peak?
-The result will be predictable: your ACR figures will skyrocket.
+The result will be predictable: your ACR figures will skyrocket which directly affects the average speed of answer.

-Pay attention to your agents’ workload in different periods of time.
+Call center management should pay attention also to their agents' workload in different periods of time and the existence of agent absenteeism.
 Analyze your reports per hour to find out when the number of abandoned calls is bigger.
-If they don’t manage to hit your SLA targets consider adding more seats (it is quite easy to do with a cloud-based call center solution).
+If they don't manage to hit your SLA targets consider adding more seats (it is quite easy to do with a cloud-based call center solution).
 Or outsource some of your call center business tasks.
 It also can have a positive impact on your ACR.

 5. Inform Customers About Estimated Waiting Time

 Nobody likes uncertainty.
-That’s why callers are less likely to hang up if they know their estimated time in the queue.
-The announced waiting time allows your customers to decide if their issue is worth waiting or it is better to request a callback.
+That's why callers are less likely to hang up if they know their estimated time in the queue.
+The announced waiting time allows your customers to decide if their issue is worth waiting for or it is better to request a Call-Back Option.

 6. Pay Attention to On-Hold Music and Messages